michaelalbertslo/michaelalbertslo/README.md

-- 👋 Hi, I’m @michaelalbertslo
+- Hi, I’m @michaelalbertslo
-- 👀 I’m interested in Computer Engineering, Rock Climbing, Cars and Racing, and Reading
+-  I’m interested in FPGA Design, Sustainable Energy / De-Carbonization, and Game Design
-- 🌱 I’m currently learning Python and C++, and will be enrolled in CPE 101, CPE 202, CPE 203, and EE 113 this year at Cal Poly Slo
+-  I have experience programming in C, C++, Pyhton, Java, React, Javascript, and RISC-V assembly
-- 📫 You can reach me at mwalbert@calpoly.edu, or on linkedin at www.linkedin.com/in/michael-albert-5150b6253
+-  You can reach me at mwalbert@calpoly.edu, or on linkedin at www.linkedin.com/in/michael-albert-5150b6253